On regular graphs equienergetic with their complements: Cubic graphs

-\subsection{Cubic graphs}
+\section{Cubic graphs}

-Here, as an application of the previous results, we classify all connected cubic (i.e.\@ $3$-regular) graphs without loops which are equienergetic with their complements for two families: ($i$) integral cubic graphs and ($ii$) distance regular cubic graphs.
+Here, as an application of the results in the previous section, we classify all connected cubic (i.e.\@ $3$-regular or trivalent) graphs which are equienergetic with their complements for two families: ($i$) connected cubic graphs with single loops, ($ii$) integral cubic graphs (loopless).
+Also, we show that there are no complementary equienergetic cubic loopless graphs at all for two other families: ($iii$) distance-regular cubic graphs and ($iv$) arc-transitive cubic graphs with girth $g<6$ (or exceptional such graphs with $g=6$).

+We will use the list of connected non-isomorphic graphs of 6 vertices given in \cite{CP}.
+There are 112 such graphs.
+We will denote by $\G_n$ the graph numbered $n$ in Table 1 in \cite{CP} and by $\G_n^*$ the regular graph with loops obtained from $\G_n$.

+\begin{prop} Up to isomorphisms, there are only 5 pairs of connected cubic graphs with single loops equienergetic (non-isomorphic) with their complements.
+The complementary equienergetic pairs are The graphs in each pair are non-isospectral.
+The graphs in the first and third pairs are equienergetic. \end{prop}

+\begin{proof} By \eqref{condition} in Proposition \ref{lem delta}, the complementary equienergetic $3$-regular graphs with loops must have 6 vertices.
+By using the list of non-isomorphic graphs of 6 vertices in Table 1 in \cite{CP}, and considering only those graphs $\G$ having only degree 2 or 3, by taking $\G^*$ we get all $3$-regular graphs with loops.